vinovero/node-layer-webhooks-services-nexmo/README.md

 Result:
 * The first Unread Message that gets sent will start with "User A says:"
-* Each Message will just be the text of the Message and not need to identify the user's name over and over.
+* Each Message will just be the text of the Message and will not identify the user's name over and over.
 * If the Nexmo number changes to report on the Conversation with User B, it will happen with an SMS saying "User B says:".

 #### Your Conversations have Titles/Topics